 In 2006 K.A.
 Niemets defended his doctoral thesis in the specialty "Human Geography" on the topic "Human-geographical bases of informational development of social and geographical systems" in the Specialized Academic Council of Kiev University.
 Under supervision prof. K.A.
 Niemts doctoral student P.V.
 Shukanov (2013), PhD students and applicants O.G.
 Kornus (2009), P.A.
 Virchenko (2009), O.G.
 Kuleshova (2010), G.E.
 Dudkina (2012), O.M.
 Samoylov (2012), S.A.
 Otechko (2013), V.V.
 Grushka (2014), T.G.
 Pohrebskyy (2015), P.O.
 Kobylin (2017) defended their doctoral and PhD theses; PhD students A.V.
 Mazurova, K.O.
 Kravchenko are working at their theses.

 As well as under supervision of prof. S.V.
 Kostrikov PhD student N.V.
 Dobrovolska (2014) defended her thesis, PhD student O.S.
 Chuev are working at his thesis.
 Under supervision prof. K.V.
 Mezentsev applicants I.A.
 Skryl (2011), N.A.
-Serokurova (2013) defended their PhD theses, PhD student D.A.
-Shinkarenko are working at her thesis.
+Serokurova (2013) defended their PhD theses.

 In 2015 head of the Department of Human Geography and Regional Studies, D.Sc. in Geography, prof. L.M.
 Niemets was awarded the Order of Princess Olga (the III degree) by the President of Ukraine Petro Poroshenko for significant contribution to socio-economic, scientific-technical, cultural and educational development of Ukraine, significant professional achievements and dedication to the Ukrainian people.